The National Registration Scheme

 - safe when exposed to humans and non-target species either through direct exposure or residues in treated food stuffs

 - not a risk to the environmental, and

 - labeled and packaged correctly.

-The Department of Agriculture and Water Resources manages the legislation under which the National Registration Scheme operates.
+The Department of Agriculture manages the legislation under which the National Registration Scheme operates.
 This includes amending current legislation or introducing new Bills where Commonwealth, state and territory governments have agreed there is a need.
-The Minister for Agriculture and Water Resources has overall policy responsibility for agricultural and veterinary (agvet) chemicals and presents these changes to Parliament.
+The Minister for Agriculture has overall policy responsibility for agricultural and veterinary (agvet) chemicals and presents these changes to Parliament.